 - Q. My neighbor of 20 years has asked me to notarize a document for her.
 Because I have known her all these years, do I still need to ask for proof of her identity? - A. Yes.
 An acknowledgment may not be taken or a jurat executed on the basis of personal knowledge alone.
 Satisfactory evidence of the signer's identity must be provided and noted in the journal. - Q. I am currently a commissioned notary public applying for reappointment without a break in my commission.
-Am I still required to submit my fingerprints each time I reapply?

-- A. Yes.
-Effective January 1, 2008, all notary public applicants, whether or not they have held a previous commission, must submit fingerprints to the California Department of Justice for the purpose of a background check.
+Am I still required to submit my fingerprints each time I reapply? - A. Yes.
+All notary public applicants, whether or not they have held a previous commission, must submit fingerprints to the California Department of Justice for the purpose of a background check.
 The Department of Justice will forward fingerprint images to the Federal Bureau of Investigation requesting a federal summary of criminal information that will be provided to the Secretary of State. - Q. If a person was convicted of a DUI, petty theft, trespass, or other crimes, will that person be disqualified from becoming a notary public? - A. The Secretary of State cannot make a determination as to whether or not a person meets the qualifications to become a notary public until a thorough background check has been completed.
-If you are concerned as to whether you may be disqualified from becoming a notary public based upon past conviction information, please refer to the Notary Public Disciplinary Guidelines (2001), which also includes a list of the most common disqualifying convictions.
+If you are concerned as to whether you may be disqualified from becoming a notary public based upon past conviction information, please refer to the Secretary of State's Notary Public Disciplinary Guidelines, which also include a list of the most common disqualifying convictions.
 The disciplinary guidelines are available on the Secretary of State's website or can be mailed to you upon request. - Q. I had a conviction over 25 years ago.
 Do I still need to disclose this conviction on my application? - A. Yes.
 There is no time limit for disclosure of convictions.
 If you have ever been convicted, including a conviction for a DUI, you must disclose the conviction on your application.
 Failure to disclose all conviction information on each application for an appointment or reappointment is grounds for denial. - Q. How soon can I take the test for reappointment if I currently hold a notary public commission? - A. To avoid a break in commission terms, you should take the exam at least six months prior to the expiration date of your current commission.
 Test results are valid for one year from the date of the examination.
-(Title 2, California Code of Regulations, section 20803) - Q. I have been a notary public for over 20 years.
-Will I still be required to take the initial six-hour approved course of study? - A. Yes.
-Everyone, including those notaries public who have held previous commission terms, is required to complete the six-hour course of study from an approved vendor prior to reappointment as a notary public.
-A list of approved vendors is available on the Secretary of State's website or can be mailed to you upon request.
-(Government Code section 8201(a)(3)) - Q. Will I be required to take an approved course of study each time I apply for reappointment? - A. Yes.
+(Title 2, California Code of Regulations, section 20803) - Q. Will I be required to take an approved course of study each time I apply for reappointment? - A. Yes.
 An applicant for notary public who holds a California notary public commission and who has completed the initial six-hour course of study from an approved vendor will be required to complete a three-hour refresher course of study from an approved vendor prior to reappointment as a notary public for all subsequent terms.
 In order to meet the requirement to take the three-hour refresher course, a person must apply for reappointment before the current commission expires.
 An applicant whose commission expires before application is made for a new commission must take an approved six-hour course, even if the applicant previously has completed an approved six-hour course.
-(Government Code section 8201(b)(2)) - Q. I have taken courses in the past prior to taking the exam.
-Will I still be required to take the six-hour course? - A. Yes.
-In the past you were not required to take courses prior to being appointed as a notary public and those courses were not approved by the Secretary of State.
-However, now that mandatory education is one of the qualifications you must meet in order to become a notary public, you are required to complete the approved course of study.
+(Government Code section 8201(b)(2))